 Inner Bonding® Concepts

-Loving Adult – The healthy mature part of us that acts appropriately in the world.
-We’re in our Loving Adult when we know what is in our highest good in any situation and then take the necessary steps to make that happen.
-Our Loving Adult only tells ourself the truth about our partner’s behavior and as a result we feel our natural feelings of sadness, helplessness, loneliness, joy and peace.
+Loving Adult – This is the mature part of us that acts responsibly.
+When we’re in our Loving Adult, we know what is in our highest good in any situation and then take loving actions that make us feel peaceful, joyful and higher self-worth.
+Our Loving Adult only tells our self truth and is able to manage natural feelings of sadness, helplessness, loneliness, joy and peace.
+When our Loving Adult is in charge, we don’t take responsibility for our partner’s feeling and behavior and we are loving, supportive, caring, nurturing, comforting, positive and hopeful.

 Bridge – A way to shift from our Wounded Self into our Loving Adult.
 Bridges can include taking a walk in nature, reading a meaningful passage, going to the gym, doing deep breathing, yoga, playing an instrument or listening to music.
 Bridges help us move from being closed and in our head to being open and in our heart.

-Personal Responsibility – When we accept that either we’re causing our feelings by what we’re thinking, doing or allowing or that we need to manage our feelings which are a natural response to our partner’s behavior.
+Personal Responsibility – When we accept that we’re either causing our feelings by what we’re thinking, doing or allowing or we need to learn how to manage our feelings of helplessness, loneliness and heartbreak.